Mbacké

-Mbacké (Mbàkke in Wolof) is a city in central Senegal, located 190 km east of Dakar.
+Mbacké (Mbàkke in Wolof) is a city and urban commune in central Senegal, located 190 km east of Dakar.
 It is the capital of an administrative department in the Diourbel region.
-Along with the nearby city of Touba, Mbacké forms an urban conurbation whose population currently stands at about 500,000, making it Senegal's second largest agglomeration.
+Along with the nearby city of Touba, Mbacké forms an urban conurbation whose population currently stands at 1,222,275, making it Senegal's second largest agglomeration.
 It is connected to Dakar and Touba by the N3 road.

 History

 Mbacké, also known as Mbacké-Baol, was founded in the sparsely populated wilderness of Eastern Baol in 1796 by Mame Maram Muhammad al-Khayri (d.
 1802), great-grandfather of Cheikh Ahmadou Bamba Mbacké.
 Mame Maram was a reputed Muslim jurisconsult.
 He received the land grant to establish Mbacké from the king of Baol, Amari Ngoné Ndella Fall, who was also king of neighboring Cayor.

 During the first half of 19th century Mbacké was a well-known center of Islamic learning.
-It was destroyed by Maba Diakhou, the Tijani jihadist from the Rip, in 1865 and the Mbacké family, including the young Ahmadou Bamba, was forced to join Maba's court in Nioro.
+It was destroyed by Maba Diakhou Ba, the Tijani jihadist from the Rip, in 1865 and the Mbacké family, including the young Ahmadou Bamba, was forced to join Maba's court in Nioro.